kevquirk/512kb.club/scripts/docs_site_size_rechecker.md

 ### Successful Output

-A successfull output will generate table in markdown file such as
+Successful output will generate a table in markdown file such as
 ```md
 Site | old size (team) | new size (team) | delta (%) | GTmetrix | note
 ---- | --------------- | --------------- | --------- | -------- | ----